About the School of Humanities

 Our location in Aotearoa New Zealand and the broader Pacific gives us a unique perspective in our contributions to world-wide scholarly dialogues.
 Our Māori and Pacific staff and students give us a particular distinctiveness in these contributions.

-Our international colleagues have a genuine interest in scholars in Aotearoa New Zealand have to say, as we approach a range of issues with a particular knowledge of our history and contemporary context.
+Our international colleagues have a genuine interest in what scholars in Aotearoa New Zealand have to say, as we approach a range of issues with a particular knowledge of our history and contemporary context.

 We are the home to internationally-acclaimed scholars such as Distinguished Professor Brian Boyd, Distinguished Professor Stephen Davies and Professor Barry Reay, the Keith Sinclair Professor of History.
 We are also proud to be home to the New Zealand Poet Laureate, Associate Professor Selina Tusitala Marsh.